rargo/nvim-global/README.md

 ```

 This command works just like "GlobalListReferences", the only difference is:
-it searches for symbol references not only in the current project, but also in all tag files added via "GlobalAddPath"
+it searches for symbol references not only in the current project, but also in all tag files added via "GlobalAddPath" and "GlobalAddKernelHeader"

 ### Find cursor word definitions